About ETA

 🎾

-What began as an emergency community clinic in the spring of 2025 quickly took shape as something more deliberate.
-A structured curriculum was developed.
-Returning college players — former Idaho state champions who had trained at Eagle Tennis Club — were recruited as player-coaches.
+What began as an emergency community clinic in the spring of 2025 quickly became something more deliberate.
+A real curriculum took shape.
+Returning college players — many of whom had grown up in this same valley — came back to coach and mentor.
 Age groups were organized.
-A vision emerged.
+A program emerged.

 Tennis Pro · USPTA Certified